CDRT/blog/docs/2021/thinkshield_secure_wipe.md

 Set the OS architecture to **64-bit** and Minimum OS to **Windows 10 1607**

-Add an additional requirement rule to check the system is in fact a Lenovo system.
+Add an additional requirement rule to check the system is Lenovo.

 ![](../img/2021/thinkshield_secure_wipe/image10.jpg)